 Mirrorless cameras have come a long way in recent years, and as technology advances, more people find them useful.

 But shooting with DSLRs remains the standard for how to photograph a wedding.
 This is our extensive list of what DSLRs are great for taking wedding photos.

 Better to have a tripod and not need it than the alternative.
-For wedding photography, you will benefit greatly from having one around.
+As far as wedding photography tips go, you will benefit greatly from having one around.

 It lets you use both hands when directing the excited family.
 Or tinkering with the flash units.